shreyasanjay22/NextflowPipeline/README.md

 ```
 nextflow run rnaseq_script.nf -c nextflow.config
 ```
-This command runs the pipeline.nf script with the options specified in the config.nf file
+This command runs the rnaseq_script.nf script with the options specified in the nextflow.config file

 ## Output
 The pipeline generates several output files, including: